-Factor Mean score Interpretation Attribute PD 3.23 High High level of inequalities in power distribution. ТО 3.60 High Short term orientation.
+Factor Mean score Interpretation Attributes PD 3.23 High High level of inequalities in power distribution. ТО 3.60 High Short-term orientation.
 People have respect for traditions, a relatively small propensity to save for the future and a focus on achieving quick results.
-IVR 3.74 High People have the desire to enjoy life and having fun.
-People place higher degree of importance on leisure time, act as they please and spend money as they wish.
-IVC 4.27 High People have attention for themselves and their close relatives.
-MVE 4.00 High Masculine society.
-Assertiveness and competiveness in individuals and within social groups are encouraged.
+IVR 3.74 High People have the desire to enjoy life and have fun.
+People place a higher degree of importance on leisure time, act as they please and spend money as they wish.
+IVC 4.27 High People pay attention to themselves and their close relatives.
+MVF 4.00 High Masculine society.
+Assertiveness and competitiveness in individuals and within social groups are encouraged.